gauthamnair2005/ProcyonCLS/Developer.md

 * `ekernel.printHeader("App")` - This prints the header for the application.

-* `ekernel.printInfo("App sub header")` - This prints the sub header for the application.
+* `kernel.printInfo("App sub header")` - This prints the sub header for the application.

-* `ekernel.printInfo("-----------------------")` - This prints a separator line.
+* `kernel.printInfo("-----------------------")` - This prints a separator line.

 * `kernel.println("Hello, World!")` - This prints "Hello, World!" to the command line.